qBioTurin/SIR/ReadME.md

 2.  **reference\_data**: a csv file storing the data to be compared with the simulations’ result.
-In *reference\_data.csv* we report the SIR evolution starting with 100 susceptible, one infected and zero recovered, with a recovery and infection rates equals to 0.04 and 0.004 respectively.
-Notice that the **reference\_data**’s rows must correspond to the time serie variables (in our example: Susceptible, Infected and Recovered) , and so the columns the corresponding values at a specific time.
+In *reference\_data.csv* we report the SIR evolution starting with 100 susceptible, one infected and zero recovered, with recovery and infection rates equal to 0.04 and 0.004 respectively.
+Notice that the **reference\_data**’s rows must correspond to the time serie variables (in our example: Susceptible, Infected and Recovered), and so the columns with the corresponding values at a specific time.

 <!-- -->